valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-backend-libraries.md

   The uploading of Form.io forms in the form admin menu has been fixed.

+* **Faster loading of task assignees**

+  The list of users that can be assigned to a task now load significantly faster.

 ## Bugfixes

 The following bugs were fixed: